nesi/support-docs/docs/NeSI_Service_Subscriptions/Contracts_and_billing_processes/Types_of_contracts.md

 terms or invoicing schedule in more detail, [get in touch](mailto:info@nesi.org.nz).

+!!! note
-*\*National Data Transfer Platform service agreements are invoiced upon contract signing, as the fee is a one-time, annual, up-front fee.*
+    \*National Data Transfer Platform service agreements are invoiced upon contract signing, as the fee is a one-time, annual, up-front fee.